denhaan/RaboOmniKassaApi.Net/README.md

 ### Steps in processing Payments
 The processing of payment consists of three calls from the web shop to the Rabo OmniKassa, and one call from the Rabo OmniKassa to the web store.
-The SDK helps to simplify these steps.
-The payment steps are elaborated in the chapters below.
+The API helps to simplify these steps.
+The payment steps are elaborated below.
 For a more high level explanation of the steps of the payment process: see the Manual Rabo OmniKassa.